Accidents and incidents

 - the aircraft’s supply of useable fuel becoming so low (whether or not as a result of fuel starvation) that the safety of the aircraft is compromised

-- a collision with an animal, or a bird, on a certified or registered aerodrome.
+- a collision with an animal, or a bird, on a certified aerodrome.

 Mandatory reporting – contacting and submitting a report to the ATSB for immediately reportable matters (IRMs)